nathanho27/Yelp-BI/README.md

 **Status: In Progress**

 Yelp-BI is a data project that turns Yelp Fusion API data into structured insights, starting with a database pipeline and evolving into BI dashboards.
-The focus is analyzing competition, pricing, customer behavior, and market opportunity using a real analytics workflow.
+The focus is on analyzing competition, pricing, customer behavior, and market opportunity using a real analytics workflow.

-This project follows a full data lifecycle:
+This project follows a full lifecycle:
-**API ingestion → PostgreSQL (raw + clean) → SQL analytics → Power BI dashboards**
+**API ingestion → PostgreSQL (raw + analytics) → SQL metrics → Power BI dashboards → Machine Learning**

 ---